TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Technical Approach

-For clarity, we again use the subscript $x_i$, to emphasize that these losses are computed as empirical expectations over each of the training trajectories $x_i$. $e$, $\sigma^2$ (and its elements $\sigma_d^2$), $\epsilon$, and $\sigma_R^2$ are all defined in the same way as for beta-VAE in Eq.~\ref{eq:betaVaeObj}. $f$ is the decoder, now taking in a canonical timestamp as well as the latent value. $h$ is the temporal encoder, so that $h(x_i)_j$ is the $j$th output neuron (out of $K$ total) of the temporal encoder applied to the $i$th trajectory.
-The $\psi_j$ are the time-warping basis functions, explained in Sec.~\ref{sec:nnTimeWarper} and defined in Equation~\ref{eq:psi}. $\beta$ is a regularization hyperparameter for beta-VAEs. $\lambda$ is a regularization hyperparameter for our time-warping functions.
-We provide specifics on the neural network implementation of all of these functions in the next section.
+For clarity, we again use the subscript $x_i$ to emphasize that these losses are computed as empirical expectations over each training trajectory $x_i$. $e$, $\sigma^2$ (and its elements $\sigma_d^2$), $\epsilon$, and $\sigma_R^2$ are all defined in the same way as for beta-VAE in Eqs.~\ref{eq:betaVaeObj} and~\ref{eq:betaVaeObj2}. $f$ is the decoder, now taking in a canonical timestamp along with the latent value. $h$ is the temporal encoder, so that $h(x_i)_j$ is the $j$th output neuron (out of $K$ total) of the temporal encoder applied to the $i$th trajectory.
+The $\psi_j$ are the time-warping basis functions, explained in Sec.~\ref{sec:nnTimeWarper} and defined in Equation~\ref{eq:psi}. $\beta$ is a regularization hyperparameter for beta-VAEs. $\lambda$ is a regularization hyperparameter for our time-warping functions, which we set to 0.05 in our experiments.
+Since $\lambda$ penalizes the time-warping in the model, a large $\lambda \to \infty$ would drive time-warping to be the identity function, and $\lambda=0$ could allow the model to learn severe time-warps.
+We explain the neural network implementation of all of these functions in the next section.

-The benefits of this algorithm are as follows: it learns a low-dimensional representation of spatial variations in trajectories; it can be implemented as a neural-network and trained using backpropagation; and it can accommodate non-linear timing differences in the training trajectories.
-If specific timings of the generated trajectories are not critical, then you can generate new trajectories using a latent value $z$ and canonical timestamps $s$ ranging from 0 to 1 without using the time-warper or the temporal encoder.
+The benefits of this algorithm are as follows: it learns a low-dimensional representation of spatial variations in trajectories; it can be implemented as a neural network and trained using backpropagation; and it can accommodate nonlinear timing differences in the training trajectories.
+Additionally, new trajectories can be generated using a latent value $z$ and canonical timestamps $s$ ranging from 0 to 1 without using the time-warper or the temporal encoder, which we do in our empirical evaluations, calling these generated trajectories ``canonical'' or ``template'' trajectories.
+These trajectories outperform baseline trajectories qualitatively in Fig.~\ref{fig:timewarpAverage} and quantitatively in our results section.